gramener/gramex-guide/alert/README.md

     - dict: `index` and `row` are the key and value
     - list: `index` and `row` are the index and value
     - DataFrame: `index` and `row` are the row index and DataFrame row
-  - `condition`: an optional Python expression that determines whether to run the alert.
+  - `condition`: an optional Python [expression or pipeline](../function/) that determines whether to run the alert.
 All `data:` keys are available to the expression.
 This may return a:
     - False-y value or empty DataFrame: to prevent running the alert.
 For example, the `once()` transform can be used. e.g. `once('unique-key')` runs the alert only once for every unique value of the arguments.